ranadubauskas/family-feud/README.md

 - CSS

 ## Future Updates
--automatically switch teams
+- automatically switch teams
--multiple game rounds
+- multiple game rounds
--more questions from an API
+- more questions from an API
--algorithm to compare similar anwers
+- algorithm to compare similar anwers

 ## Author
   - **Rana Dubauskas** - *Developed the app* -